The health benefits of swimming for all ages and stages

 How swimming boosts your physical and mental health

-Swimming could be a helpful way to manage mental health challenges as well – although the reasons why are not yet fully understood.
+Swimming can be a helpful way to manage mental health challenges as well – although the reasons why aren’t yet fully understood.
 A large 2022 survey found outdoor swimming had a positive impact on mental health, although the researchers noted more study is needed.

 If you’re a little nervous about jumping in the pool after a long break, Claire recommends one-on-one coaching lessons to improve your confidence and technique.